vegaprotocol/documentation/docs/concepts/trading-framework.md

   * m<sup>release</sup> := α<sup>release</sup> * m<sup>maintenance</sup>, where α<sup>release</sup> is a constant and α<sup>release</sup> > α<sup>initial</sup>.
 * **Maintenance margin**: This is implied by the risk model and corresponds to the minimum amount required to cover adverse market moves with a given probability level.
 As soon as the margin balance drops below the maintenance margin level, the position close-out process gets initiated.

-#### Calculating the margin on open orders
+### Calculating the margin on open orders
 The network calculates the largest long / short position.
 If the long position is the riskiest, the margin algorithm multiplies by a `risk factor long` and by the `mark price` (for futures).
 If the short position is the riskiest, then the algorithm multiplies the position by the `risk factor short` and by the `mark price`.
 These capture the outcome of probabilistic distribution of future market moves, and are market specific.

-##### Example
+#### Example
 Image to be uploaded - <img alt="Calculating margin on open orders" src="/images/2-calculate-margin-open-orders.png" width="500" />

 There is an open sell order of size 1 on the book.
 The risk factor for short positions is 0.074347011.
 The current mark price is 0.02690.
 So minimum margin = 0.2690 x 0.074347011 = 0.00200 (rounded to 5 decimal places).

-##### Margin on open positions
+### Margin on open positions
-The following calculation takes into account "slippage" as seen on an order book.
+The following calculation takes into account 'slippage', as seen on an order book.

-##### Example:
+#### Example:
 <img alt="Calculating margin on an open positions" src="/images/3-margin-open-positions.png" width="500" />

-The trader has an open short position of size 1 and no open orders.
-The risk factor for short positions is 0.074347011.
+The trader has an open short position of size 1, and no open orders.

+The risk factor for short position is 0.074347011.

 The current mark price is 0.02672.

 The best offer price is 0.02676 and it has enough volume so that theoretically the position could be closed-out at that price.

-So maintenance margin = 0.02672 x 0.074347011 + max (0, 0.02676 - 0.02672) = 0.00203 (rounded to 5 decimal places), where the second term in the sum is the "slippage" component.
+maintenance margin = 0.02672 x 0.074347011 + max (0, 0.02676 - 0.02672) = 0.00203 (rounded to 5 decimal places), where the second term in the sum is the 'slippage' component.

 Other margin levels are derived from the maintenance margin using the scaling factors that form part of the market configuration.

 ### Initial margin calculation
 The initial margin is the minimum amount of collateral required to enter a new trade.